pudly/schmopera-hugo/content/articles/fierce-recitals-karita-mattila-at-wigmore-hall.md

 date = "2017-05-07T17:02:00-04:00"
 lastmod = "2017-05-08T09:24:00-04:00"
 publishDate = "2017-05-08T09:24:00-04:00"
-slug = "fierce-recitals-karita-mattila-at-wigmore-hall"
-title = "Fierce recitals: Karita Mattila at Wigmore Hall"
+short_description = "Was it perfect?
+No. In fact, she threw perfectionism out the window.
+But what she gave up in terms of perfecting the music, she gained in the freedom of her expression.
+Wild and uninhibited, she switched freely from head voice to chest voice, casting away any notion that she would be singing in a reserved or false manner." slug = "fierce-recitals-karita-mattila-at-wigmore-hall" title = "Fierce recitals: Karita Mattila at Wigmore Hall"
 +++